dwaring87/rtm-cli/README.md

 ## Usage

-The main usage of the CLI:
+The main usage of the program:

 ```
   Usage: rtm [options] <command> [command arguments]